Modoc County Superior Court

-The Superior Court of California, County of Modoc, also known as the Modoc County Superior Court or Modoc Superior Court, is the California superior court with jurisdiction over Modoc County.
+The Superior Court of California, County of Modoc, informally the Modoc County Superior Court, is the California superior court with jurisdiction over Modoc County.

 History

 Modoc County was partitioned from Siskiyou County in 1874.
 Alturas was named as the county seat and Julius Holliman was appointed as the first county judge.

 The first court sessions in Alturas were held in the "community building" which also held the town's social gatherings such as public meetings, church services, and dances.
 That social hall was built in 1873 when the settlement was known as Dorris Bridge.
 The first purpose-built courthouse was completed in 1884 by T.B.
 Reese at Main and Water Streets.
 By 1911, the courthouse was characterized as "the oldest courthouse in the state, and it is probably the most dilapidated", warning that "many documents of untold value are in daily peril of destruction by fire".
 The second courthouse was torn down for scrap lumber after the third courthouse was completed.